turingschool/curriculum/source/topics/performance/background_jobs.markdown

   end
 ```

 The result is that each viewing of the dashboard causes a calculation involving each comment or article to be rerun.
 This is the sort of potentially slow operation that should A) be cached, and B) be calculated in the background.
-Introducing a Resque worker into our application to make this change relatively simple and straightforward to implement.
+Introducing a Resque worker into our application will make this change relatively simple and straightforward to implement.

-## Writing our Word Count Worker
+## Writing Our Word Count Worker

 Before we write our custom worker class, let's make the Resque Rake tasks available so that we can run our worker queue later.
 Create a file `lib/tasks/resque.rake` and add the following line: